 This year, Yale School of Medicine's Center for Biomedical Innovation and Technology is partnering with 4Catalyzer to engage the community in a hackathon focused on understanding the ways in which artificial intelligence may enable new practices in medicine.
-Specifically, there will be three tracks:
+Specifically, there will be four tracks:

 Track 1: Designing telemedicine enabled by point-of-care imaging

 Model Hardware provided: Butterfly iQ, the first FDA-approved smartphone-connected ultrasound-on-a-chip

 When an affordable, Point-of-Care device like the Butterfly iQ becomes ubiquitous, it will be quick and easy to perform many exams on a given patient.
 However, since exams will range across anatomical areas (cardiac, lungs, abdominal) and over time, this wealth of information presents several challenges that are best described as questions.

 First, how can ultrasound data be effectively visualized and presented using a mobile device?
 Second, how can doctors annotate ultrasound images on small screens for both point-of-care and tele-medical use cases?
 Third, how can ultrasound images be anatomically registered to the parts of the body being imaged?

 1. Create a user-friendly and clinically meaningful interface to absorb the diverse information that the iQ will provide.
 A relevant dataset of exams will be provided.